-Emily Brigham holds a BA in Primary Education from the University of North Florida.
-She was homeschooled through high school in the classical tradition, and previously taught the elementary grades in a Waldorf-inspired public charter school.
+Emily Brigham Kashin holds a BA in Primary Education from the University of North Florida.
+She was homeschooled K-12 in the classical tradition and previously taught the elementary grades in a Waldorf-inspired public charter school.
 Her classical upbringing instilled in her what Plato called an "affinity for the good" in academics, art, and virtue, while her Waldorf training inspired an appreciation of the unique nature of the child.
-She now seeks to cultivate those whole-child pedagogical approaches in the classical, liturgical tradition, to awaken in her own students that "affinity for the good."
+Since 2020, she has brought the two together, cultivating those whole-child pedagogical approaches in the classical, liturgical tradition, to awaken in her own students that "affinity for the good" through her Scholé classes.